 Prerequisites for 3000-level: 3 courses at the 2000 level, 1 of them in the Social Science discipline, with grades of C or higher (or permission of instructor)

 Check out the Australia blog!
 (This program hosted the Intercultural Communications class in 2015/2016)

 Pair this program with New Zealand for 6 credits in 6 weeks.

-Program Director: Liza Burns
+Program Director: stay tuned

-Academic Director: Geoff Burgess
+Academic Director: Peg Alden

 - Explore Australia's diverse rural, urban, and coastal landscapes around the city of Brisbane in Queensland

 - Study how Australian sports are shaped by both modern and traditional cultures